sudoDeVinci/TV-head/README.md

 # TV Head

+## README IS NOT UP TO DATE - OPTIMIZATION MADE

 ## What it is

 This is the software behind my Tv Head coslay made for Närcon Summer 2023 using WS2812 LED strips as a dot matrix diplay to show various animations and images on the face.